 Three Minute Thesis Finalists Compete on Oct.
 29

-Come out and support our 10 graduate student finalists as they compete in the 5th annual Three Minute Thesis on Oct.
-29 and compete for cash prizes as they share their research in just three minutes.
+Come out and support our finalists as they compete in the 5th annual Three Minute Thesis on Oct.
+29. Ten graduate students representing five NC State colleges will compete for cash prizes as they share their research project in just three minutes.

 Three Minute Thesis, an international competition, challenges graduate students to share their research in three minutes with one slide.
 The finalists were chosen during preliminary rounds held Oct.
 8-10.